Uninstall MongoDB from Ubuntu

 To uninstall MongoDB from Ubuntu, first stop the Mongo Daemon if it is already running, remove MongoDB packages using APT (Advanced Package Tool), and finally remove the MongoDB logs from log directory, and MongoDB Databases from library.

 Following is a detailed step by step process to uninstall MongoDB.
-Open a Terminal and run the mentioned
+Open a Terminal and follow these steps one by one sequentially.

 Run the following command in a Terminal.

 Stopping Mongo Daemon ensures that there are no locks on any database files or such.